The Last Real Memphis Bad Man

 The Washington Herald, Saturday, Sept.
 02, 1916

 William Latura was a man who, on the surface, appeared to be a respected businessman.
 He was known as a family man, who had three beautiful daughters and a wife.
-As the veil of his sinister, underworld life is rolled back, "Wild Bill" Latura emerges as the "Cave Man of the Memphis Jungles."
+Rolling back the veil of his sinister, underworld life, reveals the brutality of "Wild Bill" Latura, the "Cave Man of the Memphis Jungles."

 Take Me Back To Beale, Book I (Before The Red Ball).
 Dir.
 Carolyn Yancy-Gunn.
 Edited by Robert Odell, Jr. Perfs.
 Arthur Smith, Tony Patterson, Sonny Holderbaugh, CFA Graduates.
 DVD.
 CFA Productions, Inc. Archives